JulianHinsch/redux-auth/README.md

 A demo of how to authenticate users with React, Redux and Node.js.

-Open to extension.

-Note: this technique should not be used in production as it does not protect against vulnerabilities such as brute-force attacks, dictionary attacks, SQL injections, and CSRF attacks.
+Does not protect against common vulnerabilities including brute-force attacks, dictionary attacks, SQL injections, and CSRF attacks.

-## Tech Stack

-Database: Postgres

-ORM: Sequelize

-Server: Express

-Client: React/Redux, SCSS

-## Special Thanks
+## Resources

 - [Thinking in Redux](https://leanpub.com/thinking-in-Redux)
 - [Redux Logger](https://github.com/LogRocket/redux-logger)